-5 Ways to Stimulate Creativity in 2020
+5 Ways to Stimulate Creativity During The Quarantine

 1. Fill your creative space with real, green plants (and go outside) 🌿